November 16, 2024–February 9, 2025

 The exhibition is accompanied by a catalogue with original essays by the curator and Gabrielle Tayac, PhD, (Piscataway) and Joseph Mizhakiiyaasige Zordan (Bad River Ojibwe).
 Additionally, the publication will feature writing and plates by featured artists Teresa Baker (Mandan/Hidatsa), Brandon Lazore (Onondaga, Snipe Clan), and Kay WalkingStick (Cherokee), as well as texts on Alan Michelson (Mohawk member of the Six Nations of the Grand River), by Clémence White, and Truman T. Lowe (Ho-Chunk), by Patricia Marroquin Norby, PhD, (Purépecha), Associate Curator of Native American Art at the Metropolitan Museum of Art.

-This exhibition is on view at the Thomas Cole National Historic Site (May 4–October 27, 2024), and, after its display at the FloGris Museum, travels to the Farnsworth Art Museum, Rockland, ME (March 7–July 6, 2025).
+This exhibition was on view at the Thomas Cole National Historic Site (May 4–October 27, 2024), and, after its display at the FloGris Museum, travels to the Farnsworth Art Museum, Rockland, ME (March 7–July 6, 2025).

 The exhibition, its tour and the accompanying publication are organized by the Thomas Cole National Historic Site.
 The publication is produced in partnership with the Florence Griswold Museum.